kdave/kdave.github.io/qemu-2.11-if=scsi.md

 there's no SCSI.
 Second line is to define the file backed drive and the third one puts that together.

-Usin SCSI might not be the best idea for a qemu VM as the emulated driver is buggy and crashes, so I'd recommend to use virtio, but for a almost read-only root image it's fine.
+Using SCSI might not be the best idea for a qemu VM as the emulated driver is buggy and crashes, so I'd recommend to use virtio, but for a almost read-only root image it's fine.
 Also the device names are predictable.